XBigTK13X/snowstream/design/user-activity-schema.md

 It usually makes sense to delete all child watched rows when unwatching the parent.

+Design Flaw:
+  If a show is marked watched, and a new episode is added, then the show's new episode doesn't get marked unwatched Same with shelf->movie, season, etc.
+Maybe only track things at video_file granularity, so episode and movie.
+That way, a new episode being added to the library by default will show it as unwatched to all users Otherwise on shelf scan, I would need to iterate through all users, grab the latest cduid for each, and manually call unwatch on the new episode/movie.

 ## Workflows
 First Pass Thoughts
   1. Tracking Next Up episodes